 The Trustee prepares an annual statement which explains how it has implemented its Statement of Investment Principles during the year, which is published online for members to read.
-The statement describes how the manager has voted on the Trustee's behalf during the year, including most significant votes cast.
-The Investment Committee selects these votes from a set of significant votes compiled by our investment consultant from those provided by the manager.
+The statement describes how the managers have voted on the Trustee's behalf during the year, including most significant votes cast.
+The Joint Management Committee selects these votes from a set of significant votes compiled by the investment managers.
 In doing so, the Trustee has regard to its stewardship priorities, the size of the Closed Fund's holding and whether the vote was high-profile or controversial.